T Analyst - How to videos

 Assigning accounts to cost centres

-Step by step guide, how to set up your accounts within your cost centre structure.
+A step-by-step guide on setting up accounts within your cost centre structure.

 [TEXT ON SCREEN: Telstra T-Analyst]